solstice-born/solstice-born/README.md

 # Hey there! 👋 I'm a Frontend Engineer who bridges design and accessibility

-*Currently working with React, Vite, and PHP to craft inclusive web experiences*
+*Currently working with Astro, EmDash CMS, React, Vite, and PHP to craft inclusive web experiences*

 ## What I'm Building